paul-sheridan/paper-heaps-law-llm/README.md

 ### Heaps' Law Estimation

-To estimate the Heaps' law parameters for each GPTNeo model using simple linear regression,  navigate to each folder `gpt-neo-125m`, `gpt-neo-1.3b`, `gpt-neo-2.7b` and run
+To estimate the Heaps' law parameters for each GPT-Neo model using simple linear regression,  navigate to each folder `gpt-neo-125m`, `gpt-neo-1.3b`, `gpt-neo-2.7b` and run
 ```
 python heapsLaw.py
 ```